gjtorikian/markdowntutorial.com/views/index.md

 Markdown is a way to write content for the web.
-It's written in what nerds like to call "plaintext," which is exactly the sort of text you're used to writing.
+It's written in what nerds like to call "plaintext," which is exactly the sort of text you're used to writing and seeing.
 Plaintext is just the regular alphabet, with a few familiar symbols, like asterisks ( <code>*</code>) and backticks ( <code>`</code>).

 Unlike cumbersome word processing applications, text written in Markdown can be easily shared between computers, mobile phones, and people.
-It's quickly becoming the writing standard for [academics][academics], [scientists][scientists], and [creative people][writers].
+It's quickly becoming the writing standard for [academics][academics], [scientists][scientists], [writers][writers], and many more.
 Websites like [GitHub](https://www.github.com) and [reddit](http://www.reddit.com)
 use Markdown to style their comments.